apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 A `dsub` element may be configured with all the attributes available on the `queue` element.

-##### Unified Destinations
+##### Mirrored Queues

+A mirrored queue, once create will copy all messages sent to the queue to a topic of the same name and conversely the queue will receive a copy of all messages sent to the topic.

-Unified destinations can be used so that you can mix queue and topic behavior on one logical destination.
-For example, lets assumed `foo` is configured as a unified destination and you have 2 subscribers on queue `foo` and 2 subscribers on topic `foo`, then when you publish to queue `foo` or topic `foo`, the 2 queue subscribers will load balance their messages and the 2 topic subscribers will each get a copy of the message.
+Mirrored queues can be used to mix queue and topic behavior on one logical destination.
+For example, lets assumed `foo` is configured as a mirrored destination and you have 2 subscribers on queue `foo` and 2 subscribers on topic `foo`.
+On the producer side, publishers can send either the queue or topic and get the same results.
+On the consumer side, the 2 consumers the the queue foo will get queue semantics and message from the queue will be load balanced between the 2 consumers.
+The 2 consumers on the topic foo will each get a copy of every message sent.
+You can even create durable subscriptions on the topic which then effectively becomes a queue which mirrors the original queue.

-It is important to note that the unified subscription will not start retaining it's messages in a queue until a queue subscriber subscribes from it.
+It is important to note that the mirroring will not start until the queue is created which typically happens you first send a message to the queue or subscribe to it.

 ##### Message Stores